Battery Shipping Delay Updates

 US CYBERSECURITY & INFRASTRUCTURE SECURITY AGENCY (CISA) ISSUES EMERGENCY DIRECTIVE

-You may already be aware of the fact that at this time a malicious, self-propagating program known as “Log4j” has affected millions of data servers across the USA encompassing all US Federal agencies including US Dept of Homeland Security Customs and Border Patrol, the US Postal Service, and huge data companies such as Amazon, Google, Oracle, Microsoft, FedEx, and thousands of other corporations, agencies and organizations.
+A malicious, self-propagating program known as “Log4j” has affected millions of data servers across the USA encompassing all US Federal agencies including US Dept of Homeland Security Customs and Border Patrol, FBI, CIA, NSA and the US Postal Service, and huge data companies such as Amazon, Google, Oracle, Microsoft, FedEx, and thousands of other corporations, agencies and organizations.

 To be clear, Triad Electric Vehicles data is unaffected is completely secured as we do not store data online or over cloud-based servers specifically out of extreme caution over privacy protections.